Social commerce strategies: from browsing to buying on social media

 What exactly is social commerce?

 Social commerce goes beyond just advertising on social media.
 It integrates the entire shopping experience within social media platforms themselves.
 Think of Instagram Shopping, Facebook Marketplace, TikTok Shop, or Pinterest Product Pins.
-Consumers can discover, compare, and buy products without leaving the social platform.
+Consumers can discover, compare, and purchase products without leaving the social platform.

 • Social proof: Reviews, likes, and shares from friends influence purchasing decisions